Dear OSRUI faculty, medical staff, and adult staff,

 You will receive a welcome email the week before your arrival at camp that confirms the time of the welcome barbecue, gives arrival instructions, and your room assignment.

 All faculty and adult staff living in the Lodge and Soref Center must fill out the below Faculty/Staff Info Form.
-Even if you have filled out faculty/staff forms in previous years, we still need updated contact information from you, exact arrival and departure dates, and the other information the form asks for including whether or not you want to rent a mini-fridge at camp.
+If you want your honorarium applied to your children who will be day campers or campers, you must fill out this form by February 15.
+If you don't have children who will be day campers or campers, please fill out this form by April 15.
+Even if you have filled out faculty/staff forms in previous years, we still need updated contact information from you, exact arrival and departure dates, info so that we can apply your honorarium appropriately, and the other information the form asks for including whether or not you want to rent a mini-fridge at camp.
 Thank you!

 Some suggestions you may find helpful -- a Segel Packing List compiled by faculty.